d3vv3/bitpass/README.md

 ## bitpass-cli

-A command-line interface tool to synchronize your Bitwarden pass.
+A command-line interface tool to synchronize your Bitwarden to Pass.

 ### Usage